Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 The scenic cliff-top promenade offers breathtaking views of the Bay of Naples and Mount Vesuvius.
 Walking allows you to discover hidden gems like small local shops and authentic restaurants tucked away in narrow alleys.

-Be prepared for some steep streets and steps – comfortable shoes are essential!
-Many visitors track their daily steps using fitness apps that sync with Microsoft Health platforms.
-Walking is practical and the best way to immerse yourself in Sorrento’s charm and atmosphere.
+Be prepared for some steep streets and steps — comfortable shoes are essential!
+Walking is practical and the best way to immerse yourself in Sorrento’s charm and atmosphere, especially in the pedestrian-only town center.

 See Related: Best Vacation Destinations for Singles Over 40